 In the Iron Age, a major fortress was erected on the summit of the site to protect Israel’s southeastern border.
 While Amalekites and other nomadic peoples could be troublemakers, Judah’s chief enemy in this direction was Edom.
 This fortress was destroyed by the Edomites at least once.

 Inside the Iron Age fortress, archaeologists found remains of a temple used for several centuries during the time of the Divided Monarchy.
 Though worship centers outside of Jerusalem were forbidden by Moses (Deut 12), high places flourished throughout the land according to the Bible.
 The sacrificial altar is visible in the outer courtyard.

 Holy of Holies

 No ancient documents describe the worship practices of this temple, but the existence of two standing stones and two incense altars points to the worship of two deities at this site.
 Most probably, the Israelites here worshipped “Yahweh and his Asherah,” a corruption of true biblical religion that is attested in other archaeological finds.

 Download all of our Negev and the Wilderness photos!

 $34.00 $49.99 FREE SHIPPING

-Mound of Mystery (Jerusalem Post) Article giving a tour of the major finds of the site.
+Mound of Mystery (Jerusalem Post) This 2001 article giving a tour of the major finds of the site.